Elvis10ten/elvis10ten.github.io/content/posts/2024-01-01-algorithm-design-manual/index.md

 The RAM is a simple model of how computers perform.
 It allows the analysis of algorithms in a machine-independent way by assuming that simple operations take a constant amount of time on a given computer and change only by a constant factor when run on a different computer.

 It doesn’t capture the full complexity of real computers (e.g. multiplying two numbers takes more time than adding two numbers on most processors).
-However, the RAM is an excellent model for understanding how an algorithm will perform on a real computer.
+However, the RAM is still an excellent model for understanding how an algorithm will perform on a real computer.

 > A model is a simplification or approximation of reality and hence will not reflect all of reality. […] "**all models are wrong, but some are useful.**" — [Model Selection and Multimodel Inference](https://link.springer.com/book/10.1007/b97636)

 ### 🏭 Computational complexity functions
-Under the RAM model, we measure the time complexity by counting the number of simple operations (also called steps) an algorithm takes on a given problem instance.
+Under the RAM model, we measure the computational complexity by counting the number of simple operations (also called steps) an algorithm takes on a given problem instance.

 As the amount of resources required to run an algorithm generally varies with the size of the input, the complexity is typically expressed as a function $n \rightarrow f(n)$, where $n$ is the size of the input and $f(n)$ is the computational complexity.